fernphy/ftol/README.md

 Alternatively, you can do so manually following these instructions:

-Download all of the files contained in the [FTOL input data on FigShare](https://doi.org/10.6084/m9.figshare.19474316.v1) into `_targets/user/data_raw` by clicking on the "Download All" button.
+Download all of the files contained in the [FTOL input data on FigShare](https://doi.org/10.6084/m9.figshare.19474316.v1) by clicking on the "Download All" button.

 Unzip the files and place them in the `_targets/user/data_raw` folder.
 You will also need to unzip the `ref_aln.tar.gz` archive that is contained within the zip folder.